TattMaylor/MFiles-Adapter-Service/README.md

 - `filter`: The file extensions to monitor
 - `includesubdirectories`: Whether or not to check directories within the filepath
 - `enableraisingevents`: Whether or not to raise FileSystemWatcher events
-- `fileclass`: The type of document being uploaded (check MFiles for this integer)
+- `fileclass`: The type of document being uploaded (check M-Files for this integer)

 <br>